 Plastic is toxic, both to the one using it and to the environment.
 Plastics contain chemicals that disrupt your delicate hormonal balance and can make you fat, and give you cancer.
 Plastics don’t break down in the environment so that toxic stuff stays around for centuries.
 Your handmade stocking stuffers can avoid plastic materials, too.

 5. Handmade gifts will be both age and interest appropriate

 He isn’t ready to appreciate the finer qualities of Goat’s Milk Soap and that’s okay.
-Since body wash is toxic detergent, he won’t be getting that in his stocking either.
+Since body wash is a toxic detergent, he won’t be getting that in his stocking either.
 When you make stocking stuffers you can ensure that the gift is appropriate both to your own values and the values of the recipient.

 6. Contribute to a Greener environment.

 We all don’t want to produce more garbage.
 Handmade stocking stuffers can be created with the earth in mind.
 Aim for a zero-waste gift and reusable packaging.

 7. Handmade stocking stuffers will be something that the recipient can value

 Handmade stocking stuffers should fill a void in the recipient’s life, spark their creativity, give them pleasure and joy or even have play value.
 Look through this list and see if there are any recipes or DIY crafts that fit the bill for the people on your list.